The Enormous Scale of This Movement

 A child sat on her father’s shoulders, squinted through layers of new fencing separating the White House from protesters, and asked, “Where’s Trump?”
-Demonstrators chanted “GEORGE FLOYD!” in the tunnel under K St. so loudly that the name echoed through the length of the underpass.
+Demonstrators chanted “George Floyd!” in the tunnel under K Street so loudly that the name echoed through the length of the underpass.
 Streams of sign-carriers seemed to arrive at the White House from every direction, all day, and kept coming, coming, coming.

 The demonstrations that have seized America’s cities, towns, and villages, including the nation’s capital, have no national leader.
 There are only people, hundreds of thousands of them, spilling into streets, clogging bridges, and filling parks.
 Nor does the movement have a single objective.
-The demonstrations are in the service of a constellation of hyperlocal and national goals, from small, material targets like tearing down statues of racist men that literally loom large over communities, to a wholescale reimagining of how law enforcement is conducted in this country, including divesting from police departments and eliminating special legal protections for officers.
-“The demands all come together to stop the war on black people,” said Yahne Ndgo, an organizer with Black Lives Matter Philadelphia.
+The demonstrations are in the service of a constellation of hyperlocal and national goals, from small, material targets like tearing down statues of racist men that literally loom large over communities, to a whole-scale reimagining of how law enforcement is conducted in this country, including divesting from police departments and eliminating special legal protections for officers.
+“The demands all come together to stop the war on black people,” said YahNé Ndgo, an organizer with Black Lives Matter Philadelphia.
 “The ultimate demand is the end to violence, to end the war against black life.”

-These reforms would require the work of thousands of political actors at the local level; aggressive maneuvering from lawmakers on Capitol Hill; and, very likely, a president willing to offer support.
+These reforms would require the work of thousands of political actors at the local level, aggressive maneuvering from lawmakers on Capitol Hill, and, very likely, a president willing to offer support.
 Not all of them will come to pass.
 But the scale of this movement is enormous.
 The nationwide demonstrations could carry on for days or weeks—maybe even through November, organizers told me.
 And yesterday’s protest in Washington may have just been a dress rehearsal for a massive March on Washington in August.

 Thousands converged on D.C. yesterday, their ranks filling the hot concrete expanse before the Capitol building, and surrounding the reflecting pool near the Lincoln Memorial.
-In front of Lafayette Square, as close as protesters could get to the highly fortified White House, the atmosphere wasn’t nearly as tense as it had been earlier in the week, when peaceful demonstrators were tear-gassed and fired upon with rubber bullets to make way for President Donald Trump’s photo op outside St. John’s Church.
+In front of Lafayette Square, as close as protesters could get to the highly fortified White House, the atmosphere wasn’t nearly as tense as it had been earlier in the week, when peaceful demonstrators were teargassed and fired upon with rubber bullets to make way for President Donald Trump’s photo op outside St. John’s Church.

-Instead of police in riot gear lining 16th St., a fleet of ice-cream trucks played jangly tunes.
+Instead of police in riot gear lining 16th Street, a fleet of ice-cream trucks played jangly tunes.
 Volunteers pulled wagons carrying ice-cold bottled water, Welch’s Fruit Snacks, and Chipotle quesadillas wrapped in foil.
 Seemingly unending rows of sweaty people held up homemade signs reading SAY THEIR NAMES, I CAN’T BREATHE, and CHARGE THE COPS.
-Others danced the Macarena in a circle outside the St. Regis hotel, their feet pounding over the electric-yellow letters spelling out BLACK LIVES MATTER that Mayor Muriel Bowser had painted along 16th Street the day before.
+Others danced the Macarena in a circle outside the St. Regis hotel, their feet pounding over the electric-yellow letters spelling out BLACK LIVES MATTER that Mayor Muriel Bowser had had painted along 16th Street the day before.
 (She also renamed the street Black Lives Matter Plaza.)
 When a few minutes of cool rain interrupted the 90-degree heat in the early afternoon, it felt as though the sky and the city were letting out a long, deep sigh.

-“With the coronavirus and all the changes that have happened in 2020, it’s forced our world to change,” Marilyn Neale, a 28-year-old from nearby Prince George’s County, told me, while she passed out water and Bomb Pops that she and a few friends had bought that morning at Costco.
+“With the coronavirus and all the changes that have happened in 2020, it’s forced our world to change,” Marilyn Neale, a 28-year-old from nearby Prince George’s County, Maryland, told me, while she passed out water and Bomb Pops that she and a few friends had bought that morning at Costco.
 “Change for equality, for black people in America.
 Everyone has been woken up by 2020.”

 Others I met felt less hopeful.
 James Gilmore, a recent graduate of Georgetown Law School, told me he was 20 years old the first time he had an encounter with police.
-After receiving a report of a stolen vehicle, officers in Kansas City pulled Gilmore over and forced him out of his brand-new car, holding a gun to his head, he told me.
+After receiving a report of a stolen vehicle, officers in Kansas City, Missouri, pulled Gilmore over and forced him out of his brand-new car, holding a gun to his head, he told me.
 Because of his race, Gilmore explained, police assumed that the vehicle, with its temporary tags, was the stolen one.
 “It seems like more and more white people are using their influence and privilege to fight against these issues,” which means the country is making progress, Gilmore said.
-But this “doesn’t feel like a turning point, it just seems like a continuum to me.”
+But this “doesn’t feel like a turning point; it just seems like a continuum to me.”

 D.C. was the site of just one of more than 400 American protests yesterday, with dozens more overseas.
 In Minneapolis, where the demonstrations began on May 26 after the killing of George Floyd at the hands of police, protesters are demanding a total overhaul—perhaps even a dismantling—of the police department.
-In Louisville, Kentucky, demonstrators are pushing for the arrest and conviction of the officers involved in the death of Breonna Taylor, a 27-year-old black woman who was shot and killed by police in a botched, no-knock raid.
+In Louisville, Kentucky, demonstrators are pushing for the arrest and conviction of the officers involved in the death of Breonna Taylor, a 26-year-old black woman who was shot and killed by police in a botched no-knock raid.
 In Philadelphia, organizers want a recent $23 million budget increase for law enforcement to be converted into more funding for public schools and community programs.
 In Washington last night, activists painted the words DEFUND THE POLICE on a segment of 16th Street, a message to the mayor just blocks from her own.

 Calls for police divestment are a dominant theme of protesters’ policy demands.
-The radical idea is a product of how increased policing “has eaten up so much state and national resources at the expense of investment in black and brown communities,” said Vanita Gupta, the president and CEO of the Leadership Conference on Civil and Human Rights, who worked to overhaul departments in Ferguson, Cleveland, Baltimore, and Chicago as the former head of the Justice Department’s Civil Rights Division.
+The radical idea is a product of how increased policing “has eaten up so much state and national resources at the expense of investment in black and brown communities,” says Vanita Gupta, the president and CEO of the Leadership Conference on Civil and Human Rights, who worked to overhaul departments in Cleveland, Baltimore, Chicago, and Ferguson, Missouri, as the former head of the Justice Department’s Civil Rights Division.

 At the federal level, protesters and civil-rights groups are urging Congress to pass, among other reforms, a national prohibition on chokeholds; the elimination of federal programs that offer military equipment to local law enforcement; the creation of a national public database of abusive police officers; and an end to qualified immunity, a doctrine that prevents police from being held liable in certain cases for breaking the law.